Addison Rae Flaunts Perky Cleavage While Wearing A Pearl Necklace

 Addison Rae Easterling commanded the attention of her 35 million Instagram followers with her most recent update.
 The TikTok star elevated a simple white bikini with a timeless string of pearls.
-The photo sparked an immediate frenzy among her followers that rewarded her efforts with an astounding 4.3 million likes.
+The photo sparked an immediate frenzy among her followers, who rewarded her efforts with an astounding 4.3 million likes.

 The 20-year-old took to social media on Thursday evening with a self-assured selfie.
 She held her phone in front of her face while standing in front of a large mirror.
-She lifted one shoulder and slightly angled her chin for a sauce pose.
+She lifted one shoulder and slightly lowered her chin for a saucy pose.
 The brunette bombshell looked stunning as she stood in a bathroom and widened her eyes for the shot.
 Addison pursed her lips as she snapped the pic.

 The influencer rocked a skimpy halterneck swimsuit.
-The style of the swimwear drew attention to her bared décolletage, while the cool white tones contrasted with her bronzed skin tone.
-Addison’s sun-kissed arms and shoulders were toned, and her flat midsection confirmed that her body was beach-ready.
+The style of the swimwear drew attention to her bare décolletage, while the cool white tones contrasted with her bronzed skin.
+Addison's sun-kissed arms and shoulders were toned, and her flat midsection confirmed that her body was beach-ready.

 Addison flaunted her ample cleavage in the bikini.
 The classic triangular cups had a plunging neckline that exposed plenty of skin.
 On her lower half, she wore white bottoms that fastened on the sides.
-She also appeared to be wearing denim pants.
+She also appeared to be wearing denim jeans.

-The influencer slicked back her shiny locks into a ponytail.
-She smoothed back her tresses and let her mane tumble down her back.
-The trendy hairstyle emphasized her delicate facial featu while maintaining a chic profile.

-Many of her admirers also gave her some flowing feedback in the comments section.
+Many of her admirers gave her some glowing feedback in the comments section.
 While some added heart or flame emoji to express how they felt about the pic, others waxed lyrical about her beauty.

-An admirer added a dash of humor to the comments section with their tongue-in-cheek comment.
+One fan added a dash of humor with their tongue-in-cheek comment.

 "Addison stole all the perfection in the world, and she can prove it," they teased.